 Lowanna College is offering students to be a part of the Sports Academy.
-This is a fully integrated academic and sporting program for students in Years 7 to 12 specialising in the sports of AFL Boys, Basketball, AFL Girls, Netball and Soccer.
+This is a fully integrated academic and sporting program for students specialising in the sports of AFL Boys, Basketball, AFL Girls, Netball and Soccer.
 The program will be conducted by Mr Chandler, Mr Santo, Mr Swinley and Miss Keegan.